Taylor polynomial-based constrained solver for fuel-optimal low-thrust trajectory optimisation: Introduction

 \section{Introduction}

 \glsresetall

-Newly developed space missions aim to explore complex environments with nonlinear dynamics, such as the Earth-Moon system \citep{ZhengEtAl_2008_CLEPPaF,SmithEtAl_2020_TAPaOoNAtRHttM}.
-However, optimization solvers may struggle in these regimes, being both time-consuming and highly sensitive to parameter settings \citep{CalebEtAl_2024_FGEaMMfBITwPO}.
-Current nonlinear trajectory optimization solvers are computationally intensive\tr{.
+Newly developed space missions aim to explore complex environments with non-linear dynamics, such as the Earth-Moon system \citep{ZhengEtAl_2008_CLEPPaF,SmithEtAl_2020_TAPaOoNAtRHttM}.
+However, optimisation solvers may struggle in these regimes, being both time-consuming and highly sensitive to parameter settings \citep{CalebEtAl_2024_FGEaMMfBITwPO}.
+Current non-linear trajectory optimisation solvers are computationally intensive\tr{.
 While faster methods exist, they typically rely on linear approximations of the dynamics, which can be inaccurate \citep{BooneMcMahon_2021_OGUHOSTT}.}

-\tr{\Gls*{DDP}, first introduced by \citet{Mayne_1966_ASOGMfDOToNLDTS}, is a trajectory optimization method that has been applied in mission design, including NASA’s Dawn \tg{mission} \citep{RaymanEtAl_2006_DaMiDfEoMBAVaC}\tg{(using the solver Mystic \citep{Whiffen_2006_MIotSDOCAfHFLTTD})} and \tg{the} Psyche mission \citep{OhEtAl_2017_DotPMfNDP}.
+\tr{\Gls*{DDP}, first introduced by \citet{Mayne_1966_ASOGMfDOToNLDTS}, is a trajectory optimisation method that has been applied in mission design, including NASA’s Dawn \tg{mission} \citep{RaymanEtAl_2006_DaMiDfEoMBAVaC}\tg{(using the solver Mystic \citep{Whiffen_2006_MIotSDOCAfHFLTTD})} and \tg{the} Psyche mission \citep{OhEtAl_2017_DotPMfNDP}.
 Its robustness to poor initial guesses and adaptability make it attractive for a range of optimal control problems.
-Many extensions of the original framework have since been proposed.
-For example, \citet{LantoineRussell_2012_AHDDPAfCOCPP1T} introduced \gls*{HDDP}, which supports constrained, multi-phase, and highly nonlinear problems. \citet{OzakiEtAl_2018_SDDPwUTfLTTD} proposed \gls*{SDDP}, which handles initial state uncertainties through chance constraints.} \tp{Numerous solvers implement constraints using an \gls*{AUL} formulation.
-This approach adds the constraints to the cost function via a dual state and a penalty term that enforces the constraints while minimizing the objective \citep{LinArora_1991_DDPTfCOCP1TD,Ruxton_1993_DDPAtCOCPwSVIC,PellegriniRussell_2020_AMSDDPAP1T}. \citet{HowellEtAl_2019_AaFSfCTO} employed this formulation followed by a Newton‑based polishing phase to achieve high‑precision feasibility with shorter run times.}
+Many extensions of the original framework have since been proposed \citep{LantoineRussell_2012_AHDDPAfCOCPP1T,OzakiEtAl_2018_SDDPwUTfLTTD}.} \tp{Numerous solvers implement constraints using an \gls*{AUL} formulation.
+This approach adds the constraints to the cost function via a dual state and a penalty term that enforces the constraints while minimising the objective \citep{LinArora_1991_DDPTfCOCP1TD,Ruxton_1993_DDPAtCOCPwSVIC}. \citet{HowellEtAl_2019_AaFSfCTO} employed this formulation followed by a Newton‑based polishing phase to achieve high‑precision feasibility with shorter run times.}